Advisor, Author, Teacher

 Donating to charity has become a complicated business.
 While the primary motive to make a charitable gift always ought to be driven by one’s heartstrings, these days it’s hard to know which charities really deserve your support.
-My book Charity on Trial covers topics that are especially important today given the public’s increased scrutiny of charities, and I wrote it for you – the donor.
+Doug’s book Charity on Trial covers topics that are especially important today given the public’s increased scrutiny of charities, and it was written for you – the donor.
 It speaks of how some charities have gone bad and examines why, as well as what you should know before you give.

 Analyzing charities is not easy.
 The process involves much more than looking at a few numbers on the information charities send to the IRS.
 While those numbers provide a decent start, the true merit of a charity can be found in its work and its people.
 This means getting to know far more about the charity than most people do.
 The wise donor doesn’t rely on any magazine’s annual list of “best charities” or any ratings or rankings agency to inform him or her on important philanthropic decisions.
 As a guide, providing the barest of financial information, those lists are almost meaningless.

 What is meaningful then?
 The work the charity does.
 This is known only by asking several direct questions and reviewing reports and documents – often the people who receive the benefits of the charity – things that are not part of what is sent to the IRS, and so never globally are analyzed.

 As with Doug’s help for charities, he brings no cookie cutter to the process.
 Each donor, each family, is different – with different values and different expectations from a charity.
 Doug’s work with donors is personal and comprehensive, and helps donors feel good about the charitable choices they make.
 His ongoing advisory goal with donors is to match their values and financial commitment with organizations whose causes matter to those donors and that serve society well – with both a commitment to society and a commitment to run a financially sound organization.